 Resource conservation through recycling: Closed Loop

-In designing a sustainable product range, the responsible use of resources is an integral part of our activities, because the global extraction of raw materials and high volume of waste contribute to global environmental challenges, such as climate change and loss of biodiversity.
+In designing a sustainable product range, the responsible use of resources is an integral part of our activities, because the global use of raw materials and high volume of waste contribute to global environmental challenges, such as climate change and loss of biodiversity.
 Our comprehensive ‘closed-loop’ concept pursues the objective of conserving valuable resources while also increasing the sustainability of consumption.
 For us this means that even at the product design stage, we conceive our products in such a way that they are produced with recycled or renewable resources if possible, can be used for a long time, and at the end of their use can be recycled into useful goods or materials.
-We confirmed this aspiration by signing the Detox Commitments in 2014, that also includes the end of life consumption.
-In 2016, we analysed product groups in detail for their closed-loop potential and derived closed-loop approaches from this.
+We confirmed this aspiration by signing the Detox Commitment in 2014.
+We analysed our product groups in detail for their closed-loop potential and derived closed-loop approaches from this.
 We follow the following three approaches for our product groups: use recycled and renewable materials, ensure longevity, reuse, and recycle.
-Tchibo has already carried out pilot projects with closed-loop approaches in various product categories, and have prepared to expand these efforts.
+We have already carried out pilot projects with closed-loop approaches in various product categories, and have prepared to expand these efforts.

-To ensure that the products can be used for as long as possible, we formulate high quality standards and grant warranty periods that go beyond statutory requirements.
-At the same time, we offer support for care and repair of our products, and provide spare parts, thereby increasing the longevity of products.
 To ensure the best possible recyclability of the products at the end of their useful life, we are working to design our products in such a way that most of their components are recyclable.
 This includes taking account of the insights gained regarding collection and recycling systems, and to enable a consumer-friendly return system for our products.
 With this in mind, we support the recycling of our textiles, and in 2017 entered into a cooperation with FairWertung that offers our customers a consumer-friendly way to return their old clothes.
 In FairWertung, we have found a reliable partner who ensures that donated clothes are handled responsibly and transparently demonstrates the downstream use of the donated clothing.

 Consumer-oriented communications: GUT GEMACHT – DONE IN A GOOD WAY

 By offering more and more sustainable products, we also build consumer awareness for responsible consumption.
 Easily understood communications are helpful here, because our customers’ purchasing decisions measures affect the pace at which we can implement sustainability programmes on our path to becoming a 100% sustainable business.
 To support them in selecting products systematically, we must clearly label sustainable product ranges, prepare information in a consumer-oriented way, and make it easily available.
-We continually expand our sustainability communications and standardise our product labelling, e.g. with our ‘GUT GEMACHT’ (DONE IN A GOOD WAY) logo as a communications bracket for all the sustainability standards we apply.
+The ‘GUT GEMACHT’ logo serves as a communications bracket for all the sustainability standards we apply.

-On the one hand, we communicate at the points of sale and on the packaging, and on the other hand, we use a wide range of communication channels such as the Tchibo magazine, our own website, the corporate blog, and social media platforms.
+On the one hand, we use our ‘GUT GEMACHT‘ communications at the points of sale and on the packaging, and on the other hand, on a wide range of communication channels such as the Tchibo magazine, our own website, the corporate blog, and social media platforms.
 On tchibo.de we have set up a separate section for sustainability that presents all the key information about our activities in a concise, consumer-friendly way.
 We also use our own YouTube channel to explain various aspects of sustainability, especially the meaning of the seals used for coffee, wood and cotton.
 To ensure that our employees are always informed about sustainability at Tchibo, we train them extensively and always keep them up to date.

-Because we want our customers to be able to spot sustainable products at a glance, in 2015 we introduced the Tchibo sustainability ribbon to show the sustainability and the standard used, on the product itself and in product communications.
+We want our customers to be able to spot sustainable products at a glance – which is why in 2015 we introduced the Tchibo sustainability ribbon as a label for sustainability and the standard used, on the product itself and in product communications.
 The ribbon offers a high recognition value and can be flexibly used for all sustainability standards.
 For products containing organic cotton, for example, a ribbon with the words ‘organic cotton’ is prominently placed next to the Organic Content Standards (OCS) seal.

 Commitment to the Alliance for Consumer Education

 To promote early awareness of sustainable consumption among children and teens in Germany, at the beginning of 2013, Tchibo joined the ‘Alliance for Consumer Education’ founded by the Federation of German Consumer Organisations.
 In this Alliance, representatives from the public and private sectors, educational authorities, science and academe, NGOs, business associations, ministries, and individuals work to strengthen the decision-making and consumer skills of young people without advertising individual brands.
-The Alliance currently supports exemplary consumer education projects run by schools in particular.
+The Alliance is currently supporting exemplary consumer education projects run by schools in particular.
 These ‘consumer schools’ receive support from local consumer protection centres, and can apply for an award from the Alliance for Consumer Education.
 In 2018, 32 schools across Germany will receive an award.